Natural Beauty Activities

 As you exit the Parkway onto Route 130 west, you'll find yourself on a Virginia Scenic Byway.
 Continue straight onto Route 501, winding your way along the James River.
 After approximately nine miles, turn right, following Route 130 to enter the town of Glasgow.
 You'll be greeted by at least one of Mark Cline's creations, a dinosaur, on the right side of the road as you pass through.

 Continuing approximately 6.2 miles, you'll arrive at Natural Bridge State Park as well as Natural Bridge Caverns.
 The Bridge is a natural wonder once owned by Thomas Jefferson and the caverns are the deepest on the East Coast.
 Stay the night at Natural Bridge Historic Hotel & Conference Center with Blue Ridge Mountain views, or perhaps choose a pet-friendly cottage.
-Enjoy dinner on-site at The Red Fox Restaurant.
+Enjoy dinner on-site at the Colonial Dining Room.
 Natural Bridge is approximately 15 miles from the Blue Ridge Parkway.

 Outdoor Recreation Opportunities: